Santhosh16061994/Car-cost-prediction/README.md

-Certainly!
-Here's a sample README file description for a Car Cost Prediction project:

 # Car Cost Prediction

 The Car Cost Prediction project is a machine learning-based solution that predicts the cost of used cars based on various attributes.
 By utilizing historical car data, this model offers valuable insights for car buyers, sellers, and enthusiasts.